wentam/bottom-bracket/notes/misc.md

         * Fundamentally, arrp-side state is the only stuff you should need, though because some of the internal data structures are implementation-defined in terms of memory layout and such, some functions are practically required for portability.
 * for our high-level lang, it would be cool if you could enter a 'pure' declarative subset of the language just by going (pure {stuff})
+* A good argument for implementing C inside arrp is that we could gain the ability to import C header files like zig does for easy FFI.
+* Another argument for implementing C: direct apples-to-apples comparison of optimizer to existing C compilers
+* We need line numbers in errors.
+This may require accomodation in arrp itself - because we're destroying this metadata right now at read time.
+Perhaps the readers needs to produce a secondary tree of identical structure to the input, except with all barrays replaced with their corrisponding line numbers.
+* In order to encourage clean macros, we mighht want gensym builtins
+* We may change the exact interface macros use in time.
+Thus, with-macros - or each macro definition inside it - could specify a 'macro protocol version' that the macro is defined in.
+This would allow for backwards compatibility if we changed the interface.
+    * It's okay if we implement this later, because we can just say if no version is specified, assume X version and emit a deprecation warning.
+    * It's important to allow for the core of arrp to improve as we learn more about how best to solve it's problems.
+It's best to avoid breaking changes along the way.
+* What if parrays used relative pointers?
+    * This would avoid lots of "pointer to dynamic memory allocation" type bugs like with pointers into a byte buffer that might grow
+    * This assumes our data is local to us in some way, which might not always be true, so less flexible.
+    * Maybe some way to support both relative and absolute addressing is in order?
+        * Probably annoying because now when you're passed a parray it's complex to access it's values.
+    * Absolute pointers seem to be the most complete answer.
+Just bug-prone with the amount of dynamic allocations our design demands.
+    * arrp/with is a good example of why we need absolute pointers - how would you reference a 'with' value by reference?
+        * Absolutely needed for things like defining compile-time utility functions
+* We might want the portable "buffer-relative pointer" form to be a specified and correct memory representation of arrp structures in addition to the normal form.
+    * Right now this form is used as an implementation detail in some places
+    * Provide functions to convert between them (I think we already have relative to absolute in the arrp binary)
+    * Maybe provide a mechanism that allows macros to produce this form, and we can relative-to-abs internally.
+* At least some of Rust's memory safety components would be very useful in our high-level language.
+    * Look at how rust solves the problem where a dynamic memory allocation grows - like a std::vector - invalidating pointers to it.
+        * Alias XOR mutate - "No aliasing while mutating" - If you have a reference, nobody can mutate.
+            * Works this out at compile-time, so no overhead.
+            * References, not pointers at this level.
+        * This situation is a constant pain with our byte_buffer allocations in arrp.
+    * Any rust-style memory safety should be easily disabled and moved out of the way, both globally and locally.
+        * There are corner cases where it probably gets in the way.
+* byte buffer 'safe mode' - if enabled, instead of realloc, it creates an entirely fresh allocation and copies everything over, leaving the old allocation around.
+    * Make it the default mode, user only turns it off as on optimization.
+    * Track *all* allocations so you can free them all at once when done.
+    * I think this means that we could remove a lot of the "buffer-relative pointer" complexity in stuff like the macroexpander.
+    * Would this behavior be confusing?
+Mutations may suddenly not behave as the user expects.
+        * Mutate at known pointer value, current relevant buffer remains unmutated.
+    * Perhaps instead, 'safe mode' means that we allocate in chunks, and you *must* access through accessor functions only.
+No get_buf.
+        * you need get_buf to write useful parrays.
+        * Does introduce runtime complexity
+        * Means it always behaves "as you expect" with pointers all remaining valid.
+        * Actually no - I'm wrong - if you have a pointer to something along the chunk edges then read a whole bunch of bytes, you'll get garbage.
+    * Yeah, this is a leaky abstraction: Imagine you 'get_buf' and 'get_data_len' to grab a pointer to the end of the current byte buffer, then write 1024 bytes to the buffer with the intent on that being the data the pointer refers to.
+But the buffer grows as you write it, and your pointer points to the stale block before the allocation.
+Now you have memory garbage.
+    * Could only ever work if the behavior was made very clear to users
+    * Probably just introduces different, more confusing memory management errors